a Professor in the

 Distributed Computing Systems Group in the department.

-Currently, I am working on a number of projects related to these systems, involving issues in
+Currently, I am working on a number of projects related to these areas, investigating issues in

 I recently served as the Program Co-chair for